Chunfang/Esh3D/README.md

 ## Eshelby vs Okada
 * Eshelby allows full (eigen) strain tensor.
-* The semi-numerical-analytical approach to half space solution allows tomographical surface.
+* The semi-numerical-analytical approach to half space solution allows non-planar surface.
 * Slightly more expensive if the numerical (FEM) routine is engaged.

 ## INSTALL